- SG: +65 64383504

 The Story of the Ashnik Times

-Kaustubh Patwardhan I Director – Southeast Asia and Hong Kong, Ashnik
+Kaustubh Patwardhan I Director – SE, Asia & HK, Ashnik

 Bogged down with work on hand, an email reminder popped-up in my inbox about completing my article for the Ashnik Times Newsletter, by today.
 Keeping everything aside, I opened my notepad with the resolution to comply with the commitment.
 And suddenly I found myself staring at the empty white screen with black cursor blinking and winking at me mocking me for no ideas to write on.
 Shying away from that derisive ruthless cursor and the white screen, I closed my eyes and dug my head in my palms trying to concentrate.
 After a few uncertain moments, my scrabbling mind and empty clanking of the keyboard with backspace and delete buttons were winning over the letters typed.
 Then suddenly, a moment of enlightenment struck me like lightning and sentences started pouring out, one after the other.
 The flash of creativity lasted enough to help me sail through the moment bringing all the insights gathered over the last few weeks from industry, customer discussions and partner engagement.
 The article was sent in time to the marketing team to publish.

 I have been through similar experiences several times in the past 5 years while writing.
 Today Ashnik Times turns 5!
 The whole team has been holding this Govardhan Parvat (means uphill task in Indian mythology) by writing every month consistently, marketing it, promoting it.
 This is an important milestone for Ashnik.
 But milestones are just numbers; there is a story and history behind these milestones.
 So what was the story of Ashnik Times?